dfinity/sdk/docs/cli-reference/dfx-start.md

 }
 ```

+dfx stores data for a project-specific local network in one of the following locations, depending on your operating system:
+- `$HOME/.local/share/dfx/network/local` (Linux)
+- `$HOME/Library/Application Support/org.dfinity.dfx/network/local` (Macos)

 ### Project-Specific Local Networks

 If dfx.json defines the `local` network, then `dfx start` will use this definition and store all data files relative to the project.